vedderb/bldc/README.md

 3. Then join in the fun.
 Lots to do, so little time!
 4. Poke me by mail bo(dot)joel(dot)svensson(whirly-a)gmail(dot)com.

-There are also other areas that could use insights and help.
+There are areas where insights and help would matter greatly.
 Some I can think of are:

 1. Running LispBM on system simulators.
 2. LispBM efficiency, compilation, byte-code and real time garbage collection.
+3. Code size optimisation.
+Do more with less, while maintaining performance.
-3. Documentation and testing.
+4. Documentation and testing.
-4. Useful extension libraries.
+5. Useful extension libraries.
-5. Lisp scriptable home automation.
+6. Lisp scriptable home automation.
-6. Lisp scriptable MIDI sequencers.
+7. Lisp scriptable MIDI sequencers.
-7. Lisp scriptable Audio synthesizers.
+8. Lisp scriptable Audio synthesizers.
-8. ...
+9. ...

 ## Getting started